MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

 This command tells Sphinx to generate your documentation as html pages.
 With this command, we are building HTML files from the reStructuredText files.

-Now notice when you type `ls` a some new directories have appeared.
+Now notice when you type `ls` some new directories have appeared.

 ~~~
 ls